 My preference for my tool kit goes to the all-in-one retractable bit screwdriver which is excellent for quick jobs at work and great for use at home.
-However, during lengthy construction builds and the initial set dressing period, I prefer using my 65-piece screwdriver set so that I know I always have the right screwdriver types on hand for every job.
+However, during lengthy construction builds or with some set dressing tasks, I suggest using a more robust screwdriver set so that I know I always have the right screwdriver types on hand for every job.

 Make sure your screwdriver set is made of strong metal and magnetic alloy to keep your screws from dropping and to reduce stripping.
 I find the worst for this is the Black & Decker bits and screwdrivers which are weak and prone to stripping the Phillips, PoziDriv, and Robertson bits.
 In my experience, DeWalt, Mastercraft, and Craftsman are excellent.Screwdriver Types: Common Screw Drive Heads and Screw Sizes Guide Click To Tweet

 One of my biggest pet peeves on set is when I ask a set dresser to pass me a Robertson #2, and they stare at me blankly.
 “The square one, the flat one, or the star one?” they often ask.
 It also doesn’t occur to them at the moment that there are also various screw sizes.

 While I expect this from novice crew members, it always surprises me how many people do not know the names and sizes of specific tools, the most straightforward of which is the screwdriver.

 However, I’ll admit that when I was first starting, I thought Hex Keys were called X-Keys.
 I felt like the biggest loser when I found out I’d been saying it wrong the whole time.